Sisters Adorers of the Royal Heart of Jesus Christ Sovereign Priest

-The Sisters Adorers of the Royal Heart of Jesus Christ Sovereign Priest (Adoratrices Cordis Regalis Jesu Christi Summi Sacerdotis) are a Roman Catholic society of apostolic life of pontifical right in communion with the Holy See of the Catholic Church.
-The society for women is associated with the Institute of Christ the King Sovereign Priest.
+The Sisters Adorers of the Royal Heart of Jesus Christ Sovereign Priest (Adoratrices Cordis Regalis Jesu Christi Summi Sacerdotis) are a Catholic society of apostolic life of pontifical right.
+The sisters are associated with the Institute of Christ the King Sovereign Priest.

 Foundation and growth

 The society was founded in January 2001 as the female branch of the Institute of Christ the King, a traditionalist Catholic priestly institute celebrating the Traditional Latin Mass.
 Cardinal Ennio Antonelli, at that time the Archbishop of Florence, bestowed the religious habit upon the first three sisters in June 2004.
 One sister and three postulants were received the following year.
 The community numbered nine sisters and four postulants in 2007 and 13 sisters and one postulant in 2009.
 In 2017 the sisters numbered 42.
-In 2008 on the feast day of Our Lady of the Rosary (7 October) the community received the status of pontifical right from Pope Benedict XVI.
+In 2008, on the feast day of Our Lady of the Rosary (7 October), the community received the status of pontifical right from Pope Benedict XVI.

+In 2023, there were 71 sisters distributed across 9 convents.
+They have three convents in Italy, one in Switzerland, one in Germany, one in England, one in Ireland, one in France, and one in the United States.